-For derivatives that are not subject to clearing obligations, and therefore are not settled centrally, EMIR prescribes stricter requirements for risk management.
-These requirements have been in place since March and September 2014 respectively and include an immediate electronic confirmation of the applicable when concluding an OTC derivatives transaction.
-The parties to an OTC derivative contract are additionally required under EMIR to conduct a portfolio reconciliation at regular intervals.
-The required frequency of the checks is dependent on the quantity of outstanding OTC derivative contracts as well as whether the counterparty is a financial or a non-financial counterparty.
-In addition for counterparties between whom 500 or more OTC transactions are still open, conducting of a portfolio compression shall be mandatory.
-This aim of this is to reduce the risk of default.
-In the event that a portfolio compression is not conducted, this is required to be explained to the Financial Market Authority.
-EMIR also prescribes a daily assessment of open OTC derivative contracts by financial and non-financial counterparties that exceed the clearing threshold.
-Finally the implementation of dispute resolution procedures between counterparties to an OTC derivative contract are also prescribed.
+For derivatives that are not subject to clearing obligations, and therefore are not centrally cleared, EMIR stipulates stricter requirements for risk management.
+These requirements are set out in Delegated Regulation (EU) No 149/2013 (RTS 149/2013) and include a mandatory timely electronic confirmation of OTC derivative transactions.
+The parties to an OTC derivative contract are additionally required pursuant to EMIR and RTS 149/2013 to conduct a portfolio reconciliation at regular intervals.
+The frequency of these checks depends on the number of outstanding OTC derivative contracts as well as on the counterparties involved (financial or non-financial counterparty).
+Furthermore, financial and non-financial counterparties with 500 or more OTC derivative contracts outstanding, shall conduct a portfolio compression which is aimed at reducing the default risk.
+Where a portfolio compression is not appropriate, financial and non-financial counterparties shall ensure that they are able to provide a reasonable and valid explanation to FMA.
+EMIR also requires financial and non-financial counterparties that exceed the clearing threshold to apply the mark-to-market valuation of outstanding OTC derivative contracts on a daily basis.
+Finally, appropriate dispute resolution procedures and processes shall be agreed between the counterparties to an OTC derivative contract.